Archive for December, 2010

 Northern Delights 02, 24H x 36W inches acrylics on canvas, adhered to a 36H x 48W x 1D inches canvas.
 Mask/resist medium was used to maintain white spaces and pure colors in both sections.

-I began extending the scene of the central painting onto the back “frame”, a 36H x 48W x 1D inch canvas, in the same style, but stopping for a coffee break, then coming back with fresh eyes, decided to quit in the early stages.
-I’m pleased with the clash of styles – a rather impressionistic style framed inside an abstract.
-Art is the best place to exhibit any rebellious tendencies!
+The central painting was started in 2006, and the framing was resolved today – a perfect example where some paintings just need to hang around for a while before they are well and truly finished.
+The scene of the central painting is extended onto the larger canvas, initially intended to have the same style.
+However, after stopping for a coffee break then coming back with fresh eyes, I actually like the clash of styles.
+I always say that art is the best place to exhibit any rebellious tendencies!
 Besides, formal frames can sometimes cut off the energy of a composition too abruptly.
 Every painting does not need a frame, but finishing the edges should always be considered.

 Comforters and Joy